Events API

 Field Type Description

-isin array Array of ISIN (International Securities Identification Number) for matching child issuers
+isin string[] Array of ISINs (International Securities Identification Numbers).

 Pagination Object